abhishekkr/flutter-samples/README.md

 ## Sample Projects for Flutter

-> following tutorial and for experimentation
+> following tutorial and for experimentation;
+> there would be changes by me though.. some to learn; some to try better approach

 * [Fluttr-ing](./example_fluttr_ing/README.md): with Codelabs' examples and few extra widget uses.